-To enter the OTP operation mode, it is by using the Set Feature command (EFh) and followed by the feature address (90h) and then input the 01h to P1 and 00h to P2-P4 of sub-Feature Parameter data(please refer to the sub-Feature Parameter table).
+To enter the OTP operation mode, it is by using the Set Feature command (EFh) and followed by the feature address (90h) and then input the 01h to P1 and 00h to P2-P4 of sub-Feature Parameter data (please refer to Table 8-2.
+Sub-Feature Parameter Table of Feature Address - 01h (Timing Mode) to Table 8-7.
+Sub-Feature Parameter Table of Feature Address - B0h (Configuration)).
 After enter the OTP operation mode, the normal Read command (00h-30h) or Page program(80h-10h) command can be used to read the OTP area or program it.
 The address of OTP is located on the 02h-1Fh of page address.